Vluuks/AndroidPractice/Week5/Lab/README.md

 {% next "Asynchronous code - part 2" %}
 ### Asynchronous code - part 2
-If we wanted to keep everything one one thread, we would have to wait for it to complete before continuing, especially if some task at a later point in time is dependent on the information acquired during task 3.
+If we wanted to keep everything one one thread, we would have to wait for it to complete before continueing, especially if some task at a later point in time is dependent on the information acquired during task 3.
 This renders the program unresponsive for the time it takes for 3 to complete, because no other tasks can be executed: progress has stalled.
 This is usually undesirable, hence the solution of asynchronity:

 ![Image showing one threaded execution of tasks, from 1 to 6.
 3 still takes extra time, but is not executed asynchronously.](async3.png)